hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 published: true
 ---

 Note: This guide requires knowledge of basic Linux Console commands.
+Backup all data before attempting to follow it.

+## Why UEFI?

 Uefi seems complicated to setup, but once you know how, it is arguably simpler than the old MBR way.
 It also boots somewhat quicker on most systems.

+## Why gummiboot?

-I've opted for gummiboot over Grub because, at the time of writing, a pacman update installs a buggy Grub version that prevents the user making modifications to the bootloader.
+I've opted for gummiboot over Grub because, as of the time of writing, the pacman update installs a buggy Grub version that prevents the user making modifications to the bootloader.
 Fear not, gummiboot is very simple to use, and gets the job done.

 ## Download the iso